-Business Central abstract a good portion of git complexities of the users, however advanced users do have access to some of those.
+Business Central hide a good portion of git complexities of the users, however advanced users do have access to some of those.
 This post will guide you on how to take advantage of one of the most powerful git features available for advanced users and admins of Business Central: the repository post-commit hook.

 Git hooks are a powerful built-in automation tool.
 Business Central has support to post-commit since May 2015.

 Before we understand how git post-commit hook works in Business Central context, let’s step back and make sure that everyone is in the same page.
 So let’s create a post-commit hook, and see it in action, using vanilla c git.
 Here is a step by step shell to follow: